elinck/elinck.github.io/cv.md

 **Contributing Writer.** 2016 - present. *The Molecular Ecologist.*

 **Visiting Researcher.** 2016.
-Dept. Ornithology & Mammology, California Academy of Sciences.
+Department of Ornithology & Mammology, California Academy of Sciences.

 **WRF-Hall Fellow.** 2016.
 Department of Biology, University of Washington.